Skip to Main Content

 Flexible Team Collaborating – Team Gantt is more than a project scheduling software with flexible features that allow teams to collaborate in several ways.
 Comments can be made on each task.
 Files can be uploaded and attached to a task.
 People involved in a project can see these comments and files real-time.
 No more waiting for emails that may or may not come.
 In addition, a daily email reminds all members who have important tasks for the day.
 The software can also be accessed with mobile phones and integrates with popular calendar applications such as Outlook and Google Calendar.

-Learn more about Team Gantt and the usefulness of Gantt charts at the Team Gantt website and on Lynda.com.
+Learn more about Team Gantt and the usefulness of Gantt charts at the Team Gantt website.

 by Kevin Martin